 What personal data do we process

-"Karriär", Get Accounting Day and Get Audit Day
+“Karriär”, Get Accounting Day, Get Audit Day and Reachmee

-When you apply for a vacant job we mainly process the following personal information; name, year of birth, gender, e-mail address, telephone number, address, answers to questions in the application form, CV, personal letter, other attached documents (typically grades and certificates) and reports form the capacity test.
+When you apply for a vacant job or send us a spontaneous job application we mainly process the following personal information; name, year of birth, gender, e-mail address, telephone number, address, answers to questions in the application form, CV, personal letter, other attached documents (typically grades and certificates) and reports form the capacity test.

 Provided data may be forwarded to suppliers of recruitment and testing tools.

 In our recruitment process we use a tool for capacity testing.
 If your result is below a predetermined level, you will automatically receive a message stating that you have not proceeded in the recruitment process.
 However, such message does not include profiling or assessment of specific characteristics.